sourcegraph/handbook/content/departments/data-analytics/amplitude.md

 # Amplitude

+NOTE: we are currenlty only sending `dotcom_events.events` data to Amplitude and are not supporting our Managed Instance event-level data pipeline to Amplitude.
+This will change after August 31th, 2023 once we've decided to either continue using Amplitude or another alternative.

 ## How do I get started?

 1. Login to [our workspace](https://analytics.amplitude.com/sourcegraph) (named `Sourcegraph`).
 If you don't have an account, post in #it-tech-ops or request one during login.